- Home to DLR

 - South Dakota Laws & Rules

 South Dakota reemployment assistance weekly benefit amounts range between $28 and $466 per week.
 Your eligibility requires a minimum amount of earnings in a “base period.”
 The specific weekly amount is determined by a formula that considers the wages earned during each quarter of the base period.

 To qualify for benefits you must have been paid wages by an employer that pays unemployment taxes, for civilian employment with the federal government or for active duty in the military service in two or more quarters of your base period.

-The base period is the first four of the last five completed calendar quarters before the effective date of your new claim for unemployment insurance benefits.
+The base period is the first four of the last five completed calendar quarters before the effective date of your new claim for reemployment assistance benefits.
 The alternative base period is the last four completed quarters prior to the claim being filed.